ka2nori/STNGPe/README.md

 ### Usage
 The simulation consisted two phases.
-Firstly, it is necessary to make configuration files for network connectivity between cell populations.
+Firstly, it is necessary to make configuration files for network connections between cell populations.
 Then run network simulation program that reads the network configuration files.

 While “netconn” is used in the first step, “stngpMPI” in the second step.

-To compile them,
+Compile with,
 type
 `% make netconn`
 and
 `% make stngp`

-Firstly, run “netconn”
+First, run “netconn”
 `% ./netconn arg1 … arg9`
-To see meanings of the arguments, type without any arguments
+To see what the arguments mean, type without any arguments
 `%./netconn`
-To run the network simulation, type
+To run a network simulation,
+type
 `% mpirun -np 8 ./stngpMPI arg1 … arg33`
 Because the parameters are too much, use the Perl script “exec.pl” in which all the parameters are set.